YoloWingPixie/lsobot/README.md

 6. Run *.\LsoBot-Register.ps1*

-   * You should review a response indicating that a powershell scheduled job was created.
+   * You should receive a response indicating that a Powershell scheduled job was created.

 7. Land on the carrier and each trap should result in a message to the Discord channel with the webhook.